-12. ANNUAL LOCAL AUTHORITY SCRUTINY REPORT CENTRAL SOUTH CONSORTIUM 2021-2022 report, the purpose of which was to provide an overview of the work of CSC and to update Members on the contribution of CSC, working in partnership with the local authority, to raise standards in schools across Bridgend.
+12. ANNUAL LOCAL AUTHORITY SCRUTINY REPORT CENTRAL SOUTH CONSORTIUM 2021-2022

+The Corporate Director for Education and Family Support introduced the representatives from Central South Consortium (CSC) and the Managing Director of CSC introduced the report, the purpose of which was to provide an overview of the work of CSC and to update Members on the contribution of CSC, working in partnership with the local authority, to raise standards in schools across Bridgend.